ariadni-machia/Daily_Publishing_House/README.md

 # Daily_Publishing_House
  The Database concerns an electronic support system for the operation of a Daily Press Publishing House.
-Journalists who write articles, editors, administrators and the publisher of each newspaper are connected to this system.
+Journalists who write articles, editors, administrative and the publisher of each newspaper are connected to this system.
 # Part A: Database and SQL
 In the first phase we had to carefully study the initial design of the NW that gives us the requirements of the project in both Part A and B. Based on these functional requirements you will have to review the original design.
 For example, the BD should be expanded to maintain information about the process of checking an article submitted to the system by a journalist.The checking is done by the editor and depending on his judgment he will be able to: approve it, reject it or ask for changes and re-submission for control.
 The necessary changes should also be made to support the process of determining the contents of a sheet (ie selection of articles that will include their classification in order), a process that will be done by the editor.
 We had to build the following:
 1. Stored procedure that will accept as input the number of the sheet and the name of the newspaper and will display in a properly formatted the elements of the articles of the sheet in the order in which they have been placed.
 Each article will display Title, Author (s), Approval Date, start page and total length (number of pages).
 In case the sheet is not 'closed' (ie it has empty space for additional articles) a relevant message should be displayed with the available pages.